Logarithmic Derivations of Adjoint Discriminants: Jacobian ideal and logarithmic differential via pushforward

+We will recover this sequence via pushforward in Corollary \ref{cor_affine_tanlog}.
+Next, we observe a basic fact, that explains the relationship between two natural ways of defining the logarithmic tangent sheaf, namely as a quotient of the affine logarithmic tangent sheaf or, up to twist, as the sheafification of $\Der_\bU(-\log (F))_0$.

-We will now recall the following classical result. \begin{lemma} The affine sheaf of logarithmic differentials of a hypersurface $D$ splits as $ \hat \cT_\PP\langle D \rangle \simeq \cT_\PP\langle D \rangle \oplus \cO_{\PP}$. \end{lemma} \begin{proof} Diagram (\ref{diag-logsyz}) implies that, applying the functor $\Hom(-,\cO_{\PP})$ to its lower horizontal sequence (corresponding to the sequence in \eqref{eq_affine_tangent_jac}), the induced map
+\begin{lemma} The affine sheaf of logarithmic differentials of a hypersurface $D$ splits as $ \hat \cT_\PP\langle D \rangle \simeq \cT_\PP\langle D \rangle \oplus \cO_{\PP}$. \end{lemma} \begin{proof} Recall that we denote by $\cJ_D$ the restriction of the Jacobian ideal to $D$.
+Diagram (\ref{diag-logsyz}) implies that, applying the functor $\Hom(-,\cO_{\PP})$ to its lower horizontal sequence (corresponding to the sequence in \eqref{eq_affine_tangent_jac}), the induced map

 is surjective.
 This implies that the following map between extension groups vanishes: